All About Hybrid Cars

 - You typically get 8 year warranties on the hybrid system

-- Tax deductions/credits may be available
+- If you buy a plug-in hybrid, tax deductions/credits may be available

 - In some states, driving a hybrid vehicle earns you the perk of being a single occupant vehicle in the HOV lane